maciejwitos/twitter/README.md

 # Twitter

-App which allow you to post your 'tweets', comment them and have conversation between users.
+App which allows you to post your 'tweets', comment them and have conversation between users.
 One of weekly workshops.

 ## Technology